-The Board has published the State of the Industry Report, 2017.
+The Board has published the State of the Industry Report, 2018.
 Copies of the report have been provided to the Minister, all Members of Parliament, relevant government agencies, industry associations, skills councils and construction industry training funds.

-The Board has received feedback from industry that payroll tax remains a key issue.
-The Board has remained open to discussions with the State Government about its decision to reintroduce the payroll tax rebate for apprentices and trainees.
+The Board has received feedback from industry that apprenticeship incentives remain a key issue.
+The Board has continued discussions with the State Government about its decision to reintroduce the payroll tax rebate for apprentices and trainees and incentives for small to medium size businesses.

 The Board also advised the Tasmanian Government on the following:

-- Tasmanian Building and Construction Industry Training Fund Act 1990 requirements. - Building and construction apprenticeship issues. - Career pathways promotion - Building Information Modelling - National Construction Training Packages. - National industry training advisory issues.
+- Tasmanian Building and Construction Industry Training Fund Act 1990 requirements.

+- Building and construction apprenticeship issues.

+- Career pathways promotion

+- My Education

+- Building Information Modelling

+- National Construction Training Packages.

+- National industry training advisory issues.